tastyworks review summary

 Can you open an account?

-Tastyworks accepts customers from multiple countries.
-You can find the list of eligible countries here.
-Almost all EU countries, most South and Central American countries, India, Indonesia, New Zealand, and Turkey are eligible.
+tastyworks accepts customers from many countries.
+These include almost all EU countries, most South and Central American countries, as well as India, Indonesia, New Zealand and Turkey, among others.

 What is the minimum deposit at tastyworks?

 The required tastyworks minimum deposit is $0 for cash accounts.
 For margin accounts, you need to deposit a minimum of $2,000.

 tastyworks offers two account types for individuals: cash and margin accounts.
-With a margin account, you can use leverage, which means that you can borrow money from the broker to trade.
+With a margin account, you can use leverage, which means you can borrow money from the broker to trade.

 Retirement accounts are available for US citizens.
-You can choose between a traditional, a self-employed (SEP), a roth IRA, or a beneficiary (inherited) IRA.
+You can choose among traditional, self-employed (SEP), roth or beneficiary (inherited) IRAs.

 Based on ownership, you can open the following account types: